robertnurnberg/uhotrack/Readme.md

 on [chessdb.cn](https://chessdb.cn/queryc_en/) (cdb).
 The book contains 2632036 unique positions in total.
-They all arose as positions from human games on [Lichess](https://lichess.org) in 2023, at a depth of between 2 and 16 plies.
+They all arose as positions from human games on [Lichess](https://lichess.org) in 2023, at a depth of between 2 and 16 plies, with an average of 13.3 plies.
-On cdb they have an average depth of 13.1 plies, as well as 30.6 pieces on average.
-No position has fewer than 23 pieces on the board.
+On cdb they have an average depth of 13.1 plies.
+On average, the positions have 30.6 pieces, with no position having fewer than 23.

 The file [`uho_cdbpv.epd.gz`](https://drive.google.com/file/d/1gsIh3qlc8PQLLDv_zTFzSbp_-MxHty-6/view?usp=sharing) is created regularly with the help of the script `cdbbulkpv.py` from